sarjun2493/Snakes-Ladders/README.md

 <b> What's in here? </b>
 Just press Enter or Left click on the <i>Roll it</i> button to see the next step in the simulation.
 Red lines depict ladders, while blue lines depict the snakes

+<b> Execution </b>
+python game.py

 <b> TODO </b>
 A proper entry and game over sequence.